hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configcli.md

 :::

-You should still have your `KubeDirectorCluster` running from the previous [lesson](./configcli) if not start it now.
+You should still have your `KubeDirectorCluster` running from the previous [lesson](./configcli) if not, start it now.

 Next open a shell session on the cluster: